 M.S., CCC-SLP (Speech Therapist)

 Dana has worked with children since she was in high school when she was a camp counselor and later on, as a mommy and me teacher while she was earning her Bachelor's degree.
 She knew that her leadership skills shined when she got to work with both the children and their parents, enriching and teaching their overall emotional, behavioral, and social development.

-Kayli Buckingham received her Associate of Science degree in speech language pathology assisting from Orange Coast College in 2017 and has been working in the field since 2018.
+Kayli Buckingham received her Associate of Science degree in speech-language pathology assisting from Orange Coast College in 2017 and has been working in the field since 2018.
 She is currently pursuing her Bachelor of Science Degree in Communicative Disorders at Cal State University Fullerton and plans to pursue a Master of Science Degree in Communicative Disorders as well.
-Kayli has had previous experience as a behavioral interventionist and respite caregiver before starting her career as a speech language pathology assistant.
+Kayli has had previous experience as a behavioral interventionist and respite caregiver before starting her career as a speech-language pathology assistant.
 She has found a passion for early intervention therapy while working in the field and enjoys helping children strive to meet all their speech and language goals!

 SLPA (Speech Therapist, ABA Specialist)